ialbert/bio/docs/bio-fetch.md

     # Obtains protein data from GenBank
     bio fetch YP_009724390

+    # Obtains SRR run information from the Short Read Archive
+    bio fetch SRR1972976

     # Obtains FASTA sequence files from Ensembl
     bio fetch ENSG00000157764

-    # Obtain the transcript data as CDS
+    # Obtain the coding sequence segments of a transcript
     bio fetch ENST00000288602 --type cds | head

-    # Obtains SRR run information from the Short Read Archive
-    bio fetch SRR1972976
+Read on for more details.

 ## Fetch data from GenBank